-(44) With a view to ensuring pluralistic media markets, the national authorities or bodies and the Board should take account of a set of criteria.
-In particular, the expected impact on media pluralism should be considered, including notably the effect on the formation of public opinion, taking into account [...] the online environment.
+(44)With a view to ensuring pluralistic media markets, the national authorities or bodies and the Board should take account of a set of criteria.
+In particular, the expected impact on media pluralism should be considered, including notably the effect on the formation of public opinion, taking into account the online environment.
+In this respect, and particularly where relevant in order to assess the possible impact on the formation of public opinion in significant parts of a given media market, the geographical reach of the entities involved in the media market concentration should also be taken into account.
 Concurrently, it should be considered whether other media outlets, providing different and alternative content, would still coexist in the given market(s) after the media market concentration in question.
-Assessment of safeguards for editorial independence should include the examination of potential risks of undue interference by the prospective owner, management or governance structure in the [...] editorial decisions of the acquired or merged entity.
-The existing or envisaged internal safeguards aimed at preserving independence of the [...] editorial decisions within the media undertakings involved should also be taken into account.
+Assessment of safeguards for editorial independence should include the examination of potential risks of undue interference by the prospective owner, management or governance structure in the editorial decisions of the acquired or merged entity.
+The existing or envisaged internal safeguards aimed at preserving ethical and professional standards as well as the independence of the editorial decisions within the media undertakings involved should also be taken into account.
 In assessing the potential impacts, the effects of the concentration in question on the economic sustainability of the entity or entities subject to the concentration should also be considered and whether, in the absence of the concentration, they would be economically sustainable, in the sense that they would be able in the medium term to continue to provide and further develop financially viable, adequately resourced and technologically adapted quality media services in the market.
+Where applicable, the assessment should also take into account the commitments that any of the involved parties may offer in order to ensure that the relevant media market concentration guarantees media pluralism and editorial independence.
+Where relevant, the findings of the Commission's annual rule of law reports related to media pluralism and media freedom should also be taken into account by the national authorities or bodies and the Board in their assessment.